jertel/vuegraf/README.md

 ![Influx Dashboard Screenshot](https://github.com/jertel/vuegraf/blob/master/screenshots/influx_dashboard.png?raw=true "Influx Dashboard")

 You will need to apply this template file to your running InfluxDB instance.
-Copy the `influx_dashboard.json` file into your hosts' influxdb2 path.
+Copy the `influx_dashboard.json` file into your host's influxdb2 path.
 If you followed the Setup instructions above, the path would be `/home/myuser/influxdb2`.
 The below command can be used to perform this step.
 This command assumes you are running Influx in a container named `influxdb`.

 ```
-docker exec influxdb influx apply -f /var/lib/influxdb2/influx_dashboard.json --org vuegraf -t <my-influx-token>
+docker exec influxdb influx apply -f /var/lib/influxdb2/influx_dashboard.json --org vuegraf --force yes -t <my-influx-token>
 ```

 Replace the `<my-influx-token>` with the All Access Token you generated in the Influx _Load Data -> API Tokens_ screen.